Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/angular-search-pipe-for-a-list.md

   - angular
 ---

-In today's article, we'll be creating a live-search function for an Angular list.
+We'll be creating a live-search function for an Angular list in today's article.

-With this, I plan to have a list rendered in Angular and an input type above it.
-If we type in this input we should see the list contents change.
+I plan to have a list rendered in Angular and an input type above it.
+If we type in this input, we should see the list contents change.

-You can see the end result in this GIF.
+You can see the result in this GIF.

 ![Angular search pipe for a list](https://cdn.hashnode.com/res/hashnode/image/upload/v1609774154572/IH5sfx_R-.gif)

 ## Setting up the project

-For this project, we will be using my master Angular project, since we don't want to setup Angular from Scratch.
+We will be using my master Angular project for this project since we don't want to set up Angular from Scratch.

 > Note: Check out this article if you plan to [install Angular from scratch](https://daily-dev-tips.com/posts/creating-our-first-angular-project/)